NHL doesn't anticipate need to abbreviate 2020-21 season

 In an updated Q&A issued Monday, the league said it doesn’t expect any scenario to “endanger or interfere with” the NHL’s ability to play a full season in 2020-21.

 No decisions, however, have been made about finishing the current season, the format of the playoffs or the timing/format of the draft and combine.
-The league is still hoping to potentially open training camps at the end of April.
+The league still is hoping to potentially open training camps at the end of April.

 The NHL is aware of only two players testing positive for COVID-19.
 Both players are on the Ottawa Senators, presented mild symptoms and are currently in isolation.